 Hit and Run Accidents

 Hit-and-run accidents are some of the most devastating types of car accidents occurring on the roads today.
 Not only do victims suffer the physical injuries resulting from a collision, they suffer additional trauma from knowing that another driver could flee the scene and leave them to suffer or even die on the side of the road.
-In addition, the anxiety of not knowing who to hold responsible for injuries, lost wages, medical bills, vehicle damage and even compensation for the death of a loved one, can be overwhelming.
-In many cases, even if the hit-and-run driver is located, many of these drivers are uninsured, literally adding insult to injury for accident victims.
+Drivers don't usually leave the scene of a serious crash unless they were intoxicated or in some cases, they are wanted by police for an unrelated crime they committed.
+In many cases, even if the hit-and-run driver is located, most of these drivers are uninsured, literally adding insult to injury for accident victims.

-Compensation may be recovered for medical expenses, lost earnings, pain and suffering, disability and for the wrongful death of a family member.
+Compensation may be recovered for the same categories of damages available when the claim is against the at-fault driver: medical expenses, lost earnings, pain and suffering, disability and for the wrongful death of a family member.
 In the case of an underinsured driver, the victim's UM/UIM policy may cover the balance of the value of her injuries not covered by the underinsured driver's policy.
 For example, if a negligent driver has only $10,000 of liability insurance coverage and the injured victim suffered injuries valued at $1 million, the victim's insurance company may be responsible for paying the balance up to the policy limits.
-It is not always clear to the injured victim what her policy limits are since UM/UIM coverage can be "stacking" or "non-stacking" and can have a single limit or one limit per person and another per accident limit.
+It is not always clear to the injured victim what her policy limits are since policies can be confusing in the way they describe the coverages.
+UM/UIM coverage can be "stacking" or "non-stacking" and can have a single limit or one limit per person and another per accident limit.

 Too often in Florida, when a claim is made for UM/UIM benefits, the insurance company attempts to deny coverage or to minimize the victim's injuries or to blame the victim in an attempt to save money.
 Insurance adjusters know the laws that apply to motor vehicle accidents and insurance policies and use them to put victims at a disadvantage.